brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 You can see it's easier to read meta data this way, compared to parsing docblock strings.
 There are two intricacies worth looking into though.

-First there's the `$attribute->newInstance()` call.
+First there's the `$attribute-><hljs prop>newInstance</hljs>()` call.
 This is actually the place where our custom attribute class is instantiated.
 It will take the parameters listed in the attribute definition in our subscriber class, and pass them to the constructor.

 This means that, technically, you don't even need to construct the custom attribute.
-You could call `$attribute->getArguments()` directly.
+You could call `$attribute-><hljs prop>getArguments</hljs>()` directly.
 Furthermore, instantiating the class means you've got the flexibility of the constructor the parse input whatever way you like.
-All in all I'd say it would be good to always instantiate the attribute using `newInstance()`.
+All in all I'd say it would be good to always instantiate the attribute using `<hljs prop>newInstance</hljs>()`.

-The second thing worth mentioning is the use of `ReflectionMethod::getAttributes()`, the function that returns all attributes for a method.
+The second thing worth mentioning is the use of `<hljs type>ReflectionMethod</hljs>::<hljs prop>getAttributes</hljs>()`, the function that returns all attributes for a method.
 You can pass two arguments to it, to filter its output.

 In order to understand this filtering though, there's one more thing you need to know about attributes first.
 This might have been obvious to you, but I wanted to mention it real quick anyway: it's possible to add several attributes to the same method, class, property or constant.